Generating and selling electricity in the National Electricity Market (NEM) is CS Energy’s core business.

 CS Energy operates in the spot and contract markets in the NEM, where we have a trading portfolio of 4,105 megawatts consisting of generation and trading rights.

+We own and operate the Callide B, Kogan Creek and Wivenhoe power stations, and a have a 50 percent interest in the Callide C Power Station.
 We’re a party to an Interconnection and Power Pooling Agreement (IPPA), which enables us to trade the surplus output of Gladstone Power Station, after it has met the daily requirements of the Boyne Aluminium Smelter.

 Our role in the NEM